 I have a major weakness for fried onions.
 When we make green bean casserole during the holiday season, I get an extra pack just to eat.
 They are such a tasty snack on their own and they are absolutely DELICIOUS as a burger or salad topper.
 As much as I like the kind you buy at the store, making them from scratch at home was extremely easy!
 I kicked it up a notch with some spice, and boom!
 Crispy Cajun Fried Onion Strings that are absolutely irresistible.
 And since we’re in playoff season, these are absolutely PERFECT!

-These crispy fried onion strings are pretty easy to make, but there are a few things you need to keep in mind.
+These fried onions are pretty easy to make, but there are a few things you need to keep in mind.
 First, cut the onions super thin (I had my mandolin on 3mm) and keep it consistent!
 I highly recommend using a mandolin slicer (affiliate link) for absolute consistency.

 I suppose you can do it by hand, but if you can get ultra thin, consistent cuts, then you’re better than me!

-Why do you need buttermilk for the onions?
+Why do you need buttermilk to make onion strings?

 Don’t skip the buttermilk!
 The acid in the buttermilk with soften the onions as well as removing their potency.